masonpimentel/ubc-mock-bookstore/README.md

-# MockUBCBookstore

-Welcome!<br>
+# Undergrad Web Applications Project: UBC Mock Bookstore

-This is a mock bookstore web application I worked on in fourth year to increase my proficiency with client-side JavaScript, HTML5/CSS (with no frameworks) as well as gain familiarity with server-side NodeJS with Express 4 and MongoDB.
+This is a mock bookstore NodeJS application I worked on in fourth year built using Express and MongoDB.

+It is currently hosted on Heroku: https://ubcmockbookstore.herokuapp.com/ using a cloud hosted MongoDB database via [mLab](https://mlab.com)

+## Features

+These are the app features, along with how the relevant collections are affected.

-## Adding a user
+### Adding a user

 Upon entering the site, the user will be prompted for their username.
 This username will be added to the _users_ collection.
 A random one will be generated if the user decides to navigate away without entering one.